Introduction

 End with the takeaway the comparison implies

 The best comparison infographics do not stop at side-by-side difference.
-They land the point.

 That does not mean every infographic needs a hard recommendation.
 But it should usually offer a usable interpretation of the comparison.

-A simple closing line can do a lot of work here.
+That line gives the graphic a finish.
 It helps the comparison behave like an answer, not just a display.

 Making a comparison infographic gets easier when the format boundary is clear

-People often think the hard part is making the graphic look polished.
-Usually the harder part comes earlier: deciding which differences deserve the space, grouping them clearly, and shaping the comparison so the reader can grasp the main contrast immediately.
+It is deciding which differences deserve the space, grouping them clearly, and shaping the comparison so the reader can grasp the main contrast immediately.
+Once that structure is right, the visual work becomes much more direct.

 That is why comparison infographics are a good fit for a format-led workflow.
 The boundary is clear.
 The job is not to explore endlessly.
 The job is to turn an existing comparison into a result that makes the right differences visible fast.

 If you already know what you are comparing, what you usually need is not more information.
 You need a clearer finished output.
-That is the step FormaLM is worth trying to help with.